The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 This framework works because it moves from information to meaning, and from meaning to behaviour.

-When storytelling becomes a coaching issue
+Where storytelling becomes coaching work

 • from expert to enterprise leader